Erie County's $90 Million Problem Starts With the Tax Breaks Nobody Talks About

 When Erie County transitioned from Republican Chris Collins to Democrat Mark Poloncarz, Harris Beach kept the ECIDA counsel contract and redirected its campaign contributions.
 Benderson Development, the county’s largest private developer, donates to candidates of both parties.
 Carl Paladino, whose Ellicott Development holds $9.5 million in property tax exemptions through a network of 147 shell entities at 295 Main Street, directed 40 percent of his $1.3 million in political donations to Democrats between 2000 and 2010.

 The same developers fund both sides.
 The same law firms advise both administrations.
-The same families — the Feroletos, the Vaccos, the Lorigos — hold positions spanning the IDA boards, the judiciary, and elected office simultaneously.
-Joel Feroleto now sits on the ECIDA board while his mother Justice Paula Feroleto presides over the court where the same developers’ disputes are heard.
+The same families — the Feroletos, the Vaccos, the Lorigos — hold positions spanning the IDA boards, the judiciary, and elected office simultaneously, a pattern documented in public board rosters and NYSBOE contribution records.

 Neither party has an incentive to reform a system that benefits whoever holds power.